Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity: Switch Transformer

 \subsection{Improved Training and Fine-Tuning Techniques}

 Sparse expert models may introduce training difficulties over a vanilla Transformer.
 Instability can result because of the hard-switching (routing) decisions at each of these layers.
-Further, low precision formats like bfloat16 can exacerbate issues in the softmax computation for our router.
+Further, low precision formats like bfloat16 \citep{wang2019bfloat16} can exacerbate issues in the softmax computation for our router.
 We describe training difficulties here and the methods we use to overcome them to achieve stable and scalable training.

 \textbf{Selective precision with large sparse models.} Model instability hinders the ability to train using efficient bfloat16 precision, and as a result, \citet{lepikhin2020gshard} trains with float32 precision throughout their MoE Transformer.
 However, we show that by instead \emph{selectively casting} to float32 precision within a localized part of the model, stability may be achieved, without incurring expensive communication cost of float32 tensors.
+This technique is inline with modern mixed precision training strategies where certain parts of the model and gradient updates are done in higher precision \cite{micikevicius2017mixed}.
 Table \ref{tab:selective_precision} shows that our approach permits nearly equal speed to bfloat16 training while conferring the training stability of float32.

 To achieve this, we cast the router input to float32 precision.
 The router function takes the tokens as input and produces the dispatch and combine tensors used for the selection and recombination of expert computation (refer to Code Block \ref{code: router} in the Appendix for details).
-Importantly, the float32 precision is only used \emph{within} the body of the router function -- on computations local to that device.
+Importantly, the float32 precision is only used \emph{within} the body of the router function---on computations local to that device.
 Because the resulting dispatch and combine tensors are recast to bfloat16 precision at the end of the function, no expensive float32 tensors are broadcast through all-to-all communication operations, but we still benefit from the increased stability of float32.